by Dimitri P. Bertsekas

 contains significant new research

 Dimitri P. Bertsekas is McAfee Professor of Engineering at the Massachusetts Institute of Technology and a member of the prestigious United States National Academy of Engineering.
 He is the recipient of the 2001 A. R. Raggazini ACC education award and the 2009 INFORMS expository writing award.
+He has also received 2014 ACC Richard E. Bellman Control Heritage Award for "contributions to the foundations of deterministic and stochastic optimization-based methods in systems and control," the 2014 Khachiyan Prize for Life-Time Accomplishments in Optimization, and the SIAM/MOS 2015 George B. Dantzig Prize.

 The material listed below can be freely downloaded, reproduced, and distributed.